i-lateral/scripts/README.md

 ### hostingsetup.sh

-Setup a new hosting environment ready for SS site
+Single use script that can be uploaded to a new hosting environment and used to install required commands and perform some "pre-flight checks".

 ### remove-old.sh (cron script)